 - a.
-An individual die; OR - a.
-Any person involved requires immediate medical treatment away from the scene of the accident: OR - b.
-The driver receives a citation from a law enforcement official: OR - c.
+An individual die: OR - b.
+Any person involved requires immediate medical treatment away from the scene of the accident: OR - c.
+The driver receives a citation from a law enforcement official; OR d.
 One or more motor vehicles incur disabling damage as a result of the accident, requiring the vehicle to be transported away from the scene by a tow truck or other vehicle.